NASM Study Guide

 - Helps to increase bone density which reduces one’s risk of osteoporosis.

-- Helps with a better sense of well-being, self-confidence and can improve one’s mood.
+- Helps with a better sense of well-being and self-confidence and can improve one’s mood.

 - Helps with insomnia.